AI GovernanceDPDPA 2023Pan India

 Monitor the Regulatory Calendar

-India AI regulatory framework is being built in real time.
+The AI regulatory framework in India is being built in real time.
 Board reporting on AI regulation should be quarterly at minimum.

 AI Legal Risk Mapping

-Complete AASAI™ assessment of your AI stack against DPDPA and existing Indian law.
-Delivered as a board-ready legal risk report with prioritised remediation.
+Complete AASAI assessment of your AI stack against DPDPA and existing Indian law.
+Delivered as a board ready legal risk report with prioritised remediation.

 AI Governance Framework

-End-to-end AI governance policy suite — ethics policy, DPIA template, vendor assessment criteria, AI risk register, and board reporting framework.
+End to end AI governance policy suite covering ethics policy, DPIA template, vendor assessment criteria, AI risk register, and board reporting framework.

 AI Vendor Contract Review